 How Does a PROPEL Sinus Implant Work?

-Who is a candidate for a PROPEL sinus implant?
+Who Is a Good Candidate for a PROPEL Sinus Implant?

-The PROPEL sinus implant may be considered for patients who have not achieved adequate relief from nasal polyps or chronic sinusitis using conservative treatments.
-The implant may be recommended for:
+Patients who have not found sufficient relief from nasal polyps or chronic sinusitis with non-surgical treatments may be candidates for the PROPEL sinus implant.
+The implant may be suggested for: